SCImago Journal & Country Rank

 Articles in proceedings, seminars, symposia: Title of the article in sentence case without italics / period / title of proceedings in title case / number of volume or tome (written as follows: Vol.; Tome) / comma / pp / period / pages / period / publisher (without italics) / comma / place of publication.

 Castillo Fuentes, C.P. and M. Sepúlveda Retamal 2015. ¿Movilidad o interacción?: Objetos “no utilitarios” en contextos arcaico tardío del extremo norte de Chile.
-Actas del XIX Congreso Nacional de Arqueología Chilena, 161-172.
+Actas del XIX Congreso Nacional de Arqueología Chilena, pp. 161-172.
 Sociedad Chilena de Arqueología, Santiago.

 Degree seminars, theses and dissertations: For unpublished degree seminars, theses and dissertations use the following format: title in sentence case and in italics / period / indicate whether it is a thesis, dissertation, etc. / Department or Faculty / comma / University / comma / place.